gogins/cloud-5/BUILD.md

 This repository is a bit of a hack, but I have tried to make it as maintainable as possible.

-The basic idea is to extend Strudel not only with Csound but also with CsoundAC, and then make Strudel into an embeddable component that I can use in my pieces.
+The basic idea is to extend Strudel not only with Csound, but also with CsoundAC, and then to make Strudel into an embeddable component that I can use in my pieces.
 This is possible because the Strudel Web site serves a REPL page that will run Strudel code from users via an HTTP request, which I can hijack for my own purposes.